-Here OCB means the algorithm recently approved for publication as an IETF RFC; the Internet-Draft that will become the RFC is in the publication queue awaiting any final edits [1].
-Rather than rewrite that specification into a new format, we attach the final Internet-Draft as the bulk of this CAESAR submission.
-We also attach the FSE 2011 paper on which the Internet-Draft is based.
+Here OCB means the algorithm of RFC 7253 [1].
+Rather than rewrite that specification into a new format, we attach the final RFC as the bulk of this CAESAR submission.
+We also attach the FSE 2011 paper on which the RFC is based.
 It includes a security analysis, design rationale, and performance characteristics.
-The first few pages of this submission contain all elements not addressed by the Internet-Draft or FSE paper.
+The first few pages of this submission contain all elements not addressed by the RFC or FSE paper.